kwantam/synthres/README.md

 So, how do we go about finding more optimal values for R?
 Certainly, the above algorithm gives an upper bound on the number of resistors necessary; from there, we can imagine generating various series-parallel combinations of resistors using up to the bounding value.

-The set of "simple" series-parallel combinations of *n* resistors---that is, the combinations that can be created by connecting series strings in parallel---is identical to the set of integer partitions of *n*, where the addition operator is replaced by the parallel operator.
-For example, if *n*=4, the partitions are
+The set of "simple" series-parallel combinations of *n* resistors---that is, the combinations that can be created by connecting series strings in parallel---is identical to the set of integer partitions of *n*, where the addition operator is replaced by the parallel operator; let's call such networks *partition networks*.
+For example, if *n*=4, the partitions are:

     4
     3+1